pybricks/pybricks.github.io/learn/sensors/making-decisions.md

 The Wait Until block, Conditional Repeat block and If-else blocks all have different use cases.
 You can use and combine them as needed to achieve your goals.
-You'll get practice doing this as you continue to follow this guide.
+You'll get more familiar with this as you continue to follow this guide.

 To get some practice, create the following program.
 First it starts driving and waits until it sees something at 500 mm or nearer.
 Once it sees anything at all, it decides how close the object is.
 If it is close, it will back up and turn left.
 Otherwise, it will back up and turn right.
-This means you can control its movement by waving your hand in front of the sensor up close or further afar.
+This means you can control its movement by waving your hand in front of the sensor up close or further away.

 {% include block-program.html
 path="L05_2_avoid_choice"